gevhaz/hugo-theme-notrack/README.md

 The icons used for the `contact-box` and `social` shortcodes are from [Font Awesome](https://github.com/FortAwesome/Font-Awesome) project.
-It's licence is SIL OFL 1.1 ([https://scripts.sil.org/OFL](https://scripts.sil.org/OFL)).
-A HTML comment is included in the contact-box shortcode to show the licence and source.
+It's license is SIL OFL 1.1 ([https://scripts.sil.org/OFL](https://scripts.sil.org/OFL)).
+A HTML comment is included in the contact-box shortcode to show the license and source.

 For matching the icons from Font Awesome with names for various social